Test Your English

 Try out a few conversations below from my episodes.

-If you like them, sign up for my 8-week fluency course and improve your…
+If you like them, sign up for my online lessons and improve your…

 - listening and speaking skills